Panch Prayag Yatra – The Five Confluences

 Reaching the ghats through a narrow twisted path is fine, but taking a dip in ghats is a little difficult because of the strong currents.
 You can visit the small ancient temple devoted to Lord Vishnu.
 The Legend state that the godly mendicant Narad had meditated and got the blessings of Lord Vishnu here.

 How to Reach Panch Prayag

-The Five spiritual confluences are located on the Badrinath-Rishikesh highway; you can reach there by road transportation.
+The Five spiritual confluences are located on the Badrinath-Rishikesh highway; you can reach there by road transportations.

 Distance from Rishikesh to Panch Prayags

 Rudraprayag: – 140 Km.